 Health issues outside the brain can also be linked with seizure episodes in cats.
-Common triggers include untreated hypertensions, hypoglycemia, kidney and liver disease.
+Common triggers include untreated hypertension, hypoglycemia, kidney and liver disease.

-Cats are particularly sensitive to specific sounds.
-Same as some people, cats cannot stand the metal clinking on another metal, aluminum foil crinkling, pulling Velcro apart and glass tapping.
+Cats are susceptible to specific sounds.
+Like some people, cats cannot stand the metal clinking on another metal, aluminum foil crinkling, pulling Velcro apart, and glass tapping.
 The seizure episodes triggered by these sounds are called “audiogenic reflex” seizures.

 Idiopathic epilepsy is an inherited condition that usually affects dogs and is mainly a concern for dog owners.
 However, cat people should be aware of its existence as it can rarely occur in cats too.